ZarScape/discord.js-v14-v2-template/README.md

 ## ⚖ License

-MIT License – free to use and modify for personal or commercial projects.
+ISC License – free to use and modify for personal or commercial projects.

 ---